-If you are creating visual content, but let’s say, you’re outsourcing most of it, then you really don’t have to anymore.
+If you’re actively creating visual content, but let’s say, you’re outsourcing most of it to save time, then you really don’t have to anymore.

-Well, I like to be honest, graphic designers don’t come cheap.
+But, I like to be honest, and graphic designers don’t come cheap these days.

-Plus, with all the tools available today, most of the work you need for your projects you can pretty much do yourself.
+Plus, with so many intuitive tools available today, most of the work you need for your projects you can pretty much do yourself.

-Below I’ve outlined some amazing tools I recommend using to take your graphics and visual design projects to the next level, whether you’re a blogger, marketer, or content creator.
+Below I’ve outlined some amazing tools I recommend using to take your online graphics and visual design projects to the next level, whether you’re a blogger, marketer, or content creator.

 Let’s check them out.